Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="column">
          <p align="justify">
             This project is aimed to identify credit card frauds.
-Pattern Recognition techniques such as Bagging and Boosting with Trees, Deep Neural Nets, Autoencoders and Parallelized Bayesian nets are evaluated.
+Pattern Recognition techniques such as Bagging and Boosting with Trees, Deep Neural Nets, Autoencoders and Bayesian methods with MCMC sampling are evaluated.
 The dataset is collected from Kaggle.
-As an outcome, the models parameters are tuned to have high performance in identifying fraud cases.
-            <br><br><i><b>Tech Stack:</b> Python, R, TensorFlow, XGBoost (Python API) </i><br><br>
+As an good outcome, the models parameters are tuned to have high performance in identifying fraud cases.<br><br><i><b>Tech Stack:</b> Python, R, TensorFlow, XGBoost (Python API) </i><br><br>
          </p>
     </div>
 </div>